foundersandcoders/coursebook/src/course/syllabus/developer/project-2-week-2/project.md

 ### User stories

-As a user, I want to:
+As a **shopper**, I want to:

 - Log into my account using my email and password
+- Have my user session persisted so I don't have to log in every time

+#### These User Stories from last week should be updated to be linked to a shoppers account

 - Add products to a shopping cart
 - View and edit items in my shopping cart
 - Complete the checkout process to "purchase" products in my cart
 - See confirmation when an order is placed successfully
 - View previous orders and order history
-- Have my user session persisted so I don't have to log in every time
 - Complete checkout and payments to simulate purchasing products

+### Stretch user stories

 As an admin, I want to: